-Hungary: MOLs cash flow projection triggers stable credit rating26.
-July 2016. / SEE Energy News
+Hungary: MOLs cash flow projection triggers stable credit rating, SEE Energy News

 Rating company Standard & Poor’s has upgraded the long-term corporate credit rating for Hungarian oil and gas company MOL from BB to BB+ with stable outlook.